sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Methods for arthimatic ops like add, subtract, multiply, divide, round, floor, ceil
 * Methods for statistical like mean, median, variance, weighted avg, percentile etc.
 * Methods for sorting and searching like sort, argsort, lexsort, argmax, argmin, where, extract etc.

+### Day 8: Numpy shallow n deep copy, linear algebra and matplotlib, save and load as .npy
+* Methods for no copy: '=', for shallow copy: view() and slicing, deep copy: copy().
+* Methods for linear algebra are dot, cross, inner, etc.
+* Methods for plotting the graphs in 2-d or 3-d also understood the subgraph concept
+* Methods for loading and saving ndarrays.
+By default it saves in .npy format which we cannot read.
+There is another method to store the nd-array in savetxt and loadtxt methods which are human readable.